embeddedinn/embeddedinn.github.io/_posts/2016-12-12-understanding-X.509-certificate-structure.md

 ## Introduction

-Digital certificates are now prevalent and its significance is growing in the current market where we need to deploy and manage many embedded devices into a network.
+Digital certificates are now prevalent and its significance is growing in the current market where an increasing number of embedded devices are deployed into secure networks.

 {% include toc title="Table of contents" icon="file-text" %}